 Rebecca Slough, PhD

-Associate Professor of Worship and the Arts
+Academic Dean Emerita and Professor Emerita of Worship and the Arts; Affiliate Faculty

 Rebecca Slough’s gifts in worship, music, ministry and the arts come together in her teaching at AMBS.
 She is a musician, and in the classroom, she helps students discover new insights by testing artistic responses to biblical texts.
 Before coming to AMBS in 1998, Rebecca was managing editor for Hymnal: A Worship Book (1989–1992) and also was on the faculty at Bethany Theological Seminary.
 She became Academic Dean of AMBS in 2007.
 She is a member of The Hymn Society in the United States and Canada and of the North American Academy of Liturgy.
 She extends her teaching beyond AMBS by leading retreats and workshops for pastors and congregations on worship, music and the arts.